Training for the WVARNG Best Warrior Competition 2025

 |0

-This work, Training for the WVARNG Best Warrior Competition 2025 [Image 8 of 8], by Officer Candidate Ayden Norcross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Training for the WVARNG Best Warrior Competition 2025 [Image 9 of 9], by SSgt Takara Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.